mobilejazz/harmony-reference/pages/domain/interactor/interactor.md

 An interactor is based in a design pattern called **Command Pattern**.
 A *command* has the exclusive and unique responsibility of performing one single operation.
 In other words, a *command* is an application's *use case*.
 Typically, an application will have many different *interactor* classes, each one responsible of executing atomically a different *use case*.

-By having interactors, the buisness logic of your app is not going to be duplicated nor spread along the application layer.
+By having interactors, the business logic of your app is not going to be duplicated nor spread along the application layer.
 All business logic is going to be wrapped inside interactors.

 As interactors classes have one single responsibility, all interactors will have one (and only one) public method that will be called `execute` (or will start with this name).